Strengths and expertise

 Newcastle Law School scholars have expertise in a range of law and justice areas, including comparative law, business law, criminal law, environmental law, equity, intellectual property, law and religion, judicial biography, and family law.

 This expertise is underpinned by a focus on clinical legal education and evidence-based law informed by theoretical underpinnings.

-Research strengths within Newcastle Law School are primarily clustered around four themes:
+Research strengths within our School are primarily clustered around four themes:

-A large proportion of Newcastle Law School scholars have an international reputation in the field of international law, with their work redefining approaches and advancing knowledge in:
+Many of our scholars have a global reputation in the field of international law, with their work redefining approaches and advancing knowledge in: